Baking · Tea Time

 Method

 2. Cream.
-Beat the butter and caster sugar until pale and fluffy — a proper 3–4 minutes.
+Beat the butter and granulated sugar until pale and fluffy — a proper 3–4 minutes.

 3. Eggs & flour.
 Beat in the eggs one at a time (a spoon of flour with the last two stops curdling).
 Fold in the rest of the flour, the zest and the milk.